nautobot/nautobot-app-golden-config/docs/admin/install.md

 ## App Configuration

-The plugin behavior can be controlled with the following list of settings.
+The plugin behavior can be controlled with the following list of settings:

 !!! note
     The `enable_backup`, `enable_compliance`, `enable_intended`, `enable_sotagg`, `enable_plan`, `enable_deploy`, and `enable_postprocessing` will toggle inclusion of the entire component.